helloflask/bootstrap-flask/docs/migrate.rst

     {% from 'bootstrap/form.html' import render_form, render_field %}

-The macros below was removed (or not supported yet):
+The macros below were removed (or not supported yet):

 - ie8()
 - icon()